VirtoCommerce/vc-content/pages/docs/vc2devguide/deployment/platform-scaleout.md

 **Platform**

-To start using Redis cache with Virto Commerce application just remove a comment from Redis connection string in platform web.config file
+To start using Redis cache with Virto Commerce application just remove a comment from Redis connection string and set a correct value for it in platform web.config file

 ```xml
 <connectionStrings>